-- In two cases, the children were routed to ride the bus that struck them, but missed the bus and were running to catch it.
+- In two cases, the children were routed to ride the bus that struck them but missed the bus and were running to catch it.
 One child had chased the bus a full city block. - In two other cases, the victims were siblings of the child riding the bus.
-One was a two-year-old who got under the bus while the mother was talking to the bus driver, and one was a nine-year-old who rode across the street on a Big Wheel TM bike just as the bus was leaving the stop in the afternoon. - The final case was a student who mistakenly thought a passing bus was his bus, and was running to catch it just as it turned a corner, was hit by the bus and killed.
+One was a two-year-old who got under the bus while the mother was talking to the bus driver, and one was a nine-year-old who rode across the street on a Big Wheel TM bike just as the bus was leaving the stop in the afternoon. - In 2023-2024 a driver was stopped by a pedestrian on right, and student mistook the bus stopping as his and was to pick him up.
+It was not the student's bus.
+Driver struck the child as they attempted to cross from left to board.

 The school bus stop is a dangerous place.
-During the 2006-2008 school years, 70 school bus crashes occurred at bus stops.
+During the 2023 - 2024 school year, 27 school bus crashes occurred at bus stops.
 Bus drivers must be highly alert for all potential hazards - pedestrians or vehicles - when stopped, approaching, or leaving the vicinity of a school bus stop.
-Drivers need to be aware of traffic behind their bus, and remember children can be anywhere.
+Drivers need to be aware of traffic behind their bus and remember children can be anywhere.
 Just because it's "not my kid, not my stop" is no excuse for not being alert to children near the bus.